ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 Plan to extend API to support all cases shown in visual design XD document.
 Will add once tooltip is sucessfully implemented with one case.

+Plan to first implment the tooltip and let the user choose which type of tooltip (general, error, info) they want Additional changes to API expected in the future, but will not be included in first pass of implementation.
+Listed in Future Imrovements and Open Issues

 -   _Component Name:_ `nimble-tooltip`
 -   _Properties/Attributes:_ Unchanged
 -   _Methods:_ Unchanged